 Welcome to Less High School Stress!

-Chronic college admissions stress is not inevitable, and you can eradicate most of it.
-I’ve spent the past two years putting together a program that will hopefully convince you of this.
+College admissions stress is not inevitable, and you can eradicate most of it.
+I’ve spent the past few years putting together a program that will hopefully convince you of this in under an hour of reading.
 Here are some of the highlights:

 Part 2 (13 pages) provides overwhelming evidence that anxiety regarding gaining admission to the most selective college possible is unnecessary.
 The range of college selectivity–from those that admit 5% of their applicants to those that have open admissions–is a continuum with significant overlap, not a pyramid with discrete steps.
-Thus, the distance between the most selective colleges and those that are a bit less selective is significantly smaller than most people believe.
+Thus, the distance between the most selective colleges and those that are a bit less selective is significantly smaller than most people believe and very unlikely to have any effect on future success or happiness.

 These pages contain multiple ways of looking at this, including an in-depth examination of how small the differences are between the most selective colleges and their ‘backups’ on some of the criteria used in popular rankings (page 5).